-(3) In the case of a new vehicle being titled for the first time, no certificate of title or registration shall be issued unless the application is indorsed by a franchised new vehicle dealer licensed to sell a new vehicle.
+(3) In the case of a new vehicle being titled for the first time, no certificate of title or registration shall be issued unless the application is endorsed by a franchised new vehicle dealer licensed to sell a new vehicle.
 Each application shall be accompanied by a statement completed by the franchised new car dealer that it is authorized to transfer the vehicle to the purchaser.
 The dealer shall retain in its records a manufacturer’s certificate of origin or manufacturer’s statement of origin executed by the manufacturer and delivered to his agent or his franchised vehicle dealer.
 The certificate or statement of origin shall be in a form prescribed by the board and shall contain the year of manufacture or the model year of the vehicle, the manufacturer’s vehicle identification number, the name of the manufacturer, the number of cylinders, a general description of the body, if any, and the type or model.
-Upon sale of a new vehicle, the manufacturer, his agent or franchised dealer shall execute and deliver to the purchaser an assignment of the certificate or statement, together with any lien or encumbrance to which the vehicle is subject.
+Upon sale of a new vehicle, the manufacturer or his agent or franchised dealer shall execute and deliver to the purchaser an assignment of the certificate or statement, together with any lien or encumbrance to which the vehicle is subject.
 The certificate or statement will be retained by the dealer for five (5) years so that it is available for inspection by the department.

 (4) The department shall retain the evidence of title presented by the applicant and on which the certificate of title is issued.
-The department shall maintain an identification numbers index of registered vehicles except that said index is not required to include operators who have been issued a certificate of number or nonresident user certificate pursuant to sections 67-7122 and 67-7124, Idaho Code, and, upon receiving an application for a certificate of title, shall first check the identification number shown in the application against the index.
+The department shall maintain an identification numbers index of registered vehicles except that said index is not required to include operators who have been issued a certificate of number or nonresident user certificate pursuant to sections 67-7122 and 67-7124, Idaho Code, and, upon receiving an application for a certificate of title shall first check the identification number shown in the application against the index.
 The department, when satisfied that the applicant is the owner of the vehicle and that the application is in proper form, shall issue in the name of the owner of the vehicle a certificate of title bearing a title number, the date issued and a description of the vehicle as determined by the department, together with a statement of the owner’s title and of all liens or encumbrances upon the vehicle, and whether possession is held by the owner under a lease, contract or conditional sale, or other like agreement.

 (6) In the case of the sale of a vehicle by a dealer to a general purchaser or user, the certificate of title shall be obtained in the name of the purchaser by the dealer upon application signed by the purchaser.
 If a lien is to be recorded, the title documentation as required in this section shall be submitted to the department by the dealer or the lienholder upon application signed by the purchaser.
 A copy of this application shall be given to the purchaser to be used as a seventy-two (72) hour temporary permit, unless the application is submitted by an electronic means approved by the department, in which case a forty-five (45) calendar day temporary permit may be issued.
-In all other cases the certificates shall be obtained by the purchaser and the certificate of title properly assigned and dated by the seller, or the seller’s bill of sale shall serve as a seventy-two (72) hour permit.
+In all other cases, the certificates shall be obtained by the purchaser and the certificate of title properly assigned and dated by the seller, or the seller’s bill of sale shall serve as a seventy-two (72) hour permit.
 The seventy-two (72) hour time period for temporary permits shall be calculated excluding weekend days and legal holidays observed by the state of Idaho.
-This temporary permit allows operation of any noncommercial vehicle or unladened commercial vehicle or vehicle combination without license plates for the period of time specified in the permit.
-A ladened commercial vehicle or vehicle combination may also operate without license plates for the period of time specified in the temporary permit provided that the owner or operator has also obtained a permit issued under the provisions of section 49-432, Idaho Code.
+These temporary permits allow operation of any noncommercial vehicle or unladened commercial vehicle or vehicle combination without license plates for the period of time specified in the permit.
+A ladened commercial vehicle or vehicle combination may also operate without license plates for the period of time specified in the temporary permit, provided that the owner or operator has also obtained a permit issued under the provisions of section 49-432, Idaho Code.

 (7) If the vehicle has no identification number, then the department shall designate an identification number for that vehicle at the time of issuance of the certificate of title.
 The identification number shall be permanently affixed to or indented upon the frame of the vehicle and legibly maintained by the owner at all times while a certificate of title to the vehicle shall be issued and outstanding.